TheoC26/school-vault/hurston ethnography project.md

 ## ideas
+- idea 1
 	- I am _stuck_ in the elevator with a couple different people
 		- they are all super quirky
 	- we start off having small talk but then move on to a more serious topic:
 		- the doorman's departure
 			- he is leaving because of an emergency and so we all decide to do something for him
 		- we brainstorm ideas for it
+- idea 2
+	- a bunch of small scenes of me in the elevator with some people
+	- a final scene of everyone together
+- idea 3
+	-

 ## [[hurston ethnography project kanban|kanban]]